daddinuz/traits-unit/README.md

 **faults are handled** and reported.

-Even if designed to work with [traits](https://github.com/daddinuz/traits), the framework itself does not provide any assertions library so that you can choose the one you prefer that satisfies those requirements:
+Even if designed to work with [traits](https://github.com/daddinuz/traits), the framework itself does not require or provide any assertions library so that you can choose the one you prefer that satisfies those requirements:

  * print error messages on **stderr**.
- * terminate the process calling **exit** from stdlib in case of assertion errors.
+ * terminate the process calling **exit**, **abort** or **raise** a signal in case of error (assert from assert.h is perfectly fine).

 ## Quick Overview